telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/data-driven-find-expressions.md

 ---
 title: Data Driven Find Expressions in Code
 page_title: Data Driven Find Expressions in Coded Step
-description: "Data Driven Find Expressions in Test Studio test.
-Select different value from a drop down for each test run.
-Parameterize or data drive how an element in Test Studio test is found."
+description: "Learn how to parameterize element find expressions in Test Studio coded steps for data-driven testing.
+This article demonstrates how to use data sources to dynamically locate and interact with elements, such as selecting different values from a dropdown in each test iteration."
 position: 1
 ---
 # Data Driven Find Expressions in Coded Step